 Walking around with wet feet is just unbearable, and the smell after taking your feet out of the shoes is not very wonderful either.
-Furthermore, the dampness affects the material of the shoes and damages it, making it unwearable.
+Furthermore, the dampness affects the material of the shoes and damages them, making them unwearable.

 When to Waterproof Leather Boots